spiir/viia-changelog/README.md

 ## 2020-04-14

 ### Fixed
-- Account balance is updated 4 times a day (instead of the previously 3), so that it matches the update interval of transactions.
+- The account balance is updated four times a day instead of three, so it matches the update interval of transactions.
-- When we are fetching transaction from several accounts in one bank, we no longer fetch in parallel.
-The parallel calls could sometimes mess up the sessions with the bank, resulting in users losing their connection and having to reconnect to the bank.
-This will unfortunately impact performance for users with severals accounts.
+- When we fetch transactions from several accounts in one bank, we no longer fetch in parallel.
+As the parallel calls could sometimes mess up the sessions with the bank, it could result in end users losing their connection and having to reconnect to the bank.
+Unfortunately, this will impact the performance for end users with several accounts.

 ## 2020-04-01

 ### Added
-- Sometimes an account that has been connected to Viia will disapear from the bank, resulting in the user not getting new transactions from that account.
-When this happen we now show the user which account is missing and what they can do to get back on track.
+- Sometimes, an account that has been connected to Viia will disapear from the bank.
+That means the end user is not getting new transactions from the specific account.
+When this happens, we now show the end user which account is missing and what they can do to get back on track.

 ## 2020-03-24